w3f/polkadot-wiki/docs/learn/how-to/withdraw-usdt-from-exchanges.md

 * * *

 In this article, you learned how to withdraw Tether (USDT) from an exchange account.
-If you want to send USDT tokens from your account on one of the Asset Hubs to another account, check out [this article](transfer-usdt.md).
+If you want to send USDT tokens from your Asset Hub account to another account, check out [this article](transfer-usdt.md).

 * * *